postgrespro/testgres/README.md

 ### Remote mode
 Testgres supports the creation of PostgreSQL nodes on a remote host.
 This is useful when you want to run distributed tests involving multiple nodes spread across different machines.

 To use this feature, you need to use the RemoteOperations class.
+This feature is only supported with Linux.
 Here is an example of how you might set this up:

 ```python